 and with luck we will get another more 'democratic' music portal.

 Yet another argument has brewed up between independent record companies and a wholesale customer, in this case YouTube.
 The accusation, that YouTube had given the major labels better terms than they were offering indies, was wearyingly familiar; as was YouTube’s reported response.
-That response was an offer of “take it or leave …
+That response was an offer of “take it or …

 and with luck we will get another more 'democratic' music portal.